kwdoyle/colocalization-quantification/README.md

 Colocalization is assessed by identifying overlaps between masks of different fluorescent proteins.
 Subsections are filtered to ensure tissue relevance: any subsection with fewer than 1,000 dapi-positive cells or 10 tdt-positive cells is discarded.

+Improvements made in this branch simplify the pipeline.

 To execute the full analysis, use the following command:

-`bash main.sh 'to_process' 'image_dir'`
+`bash main.sh 'to_process' 'image_dir' 'stain name' 'analysis param yaml file'`

+Each parameter is as follows:

-'to_process' specifies the fluorescent protein to analyze (e.g., 'lcn2', 'krt8', 'rfp').
+`to_process`: possible values: 'nuclear_stain'  (specifies whether stain to analyze is localized within the nucleus or not.
+Note: only nuclear stain is currently implemented.)   the fluorescent protein to analyze (e.g., 'lcn2', 'krt8', 'rfp').

-'image_dir' is the path to the directory containing images for analysis.
-This directory should include subdirectories for each individual, with separate images for each fluorescent protein.
+`image_dir`: possible values: a quoted path to the directory containing subdirectories for each mouse ID, containing separate images for each fluorescent protein.

+`stain name`: possible values: a single quoted string with the name of the stain being analyzed, e.g., 'erdr1', 'lcn2', 'krt8'

+`analysis param yaml file1`: a .yaml file containing values for each of the image processing parameters for the current stain being analyzed (see files in ./parameters/ for examples)

 #### Data Visualization:
 Summary boxplots showing colocalization percentages are generated using the following RMarkdown scripts:

 `./Rscripts/lcn2_count_summary.Rmd`

 `./Rscripts/rfp_count_summary.Rmd`